Exanderal/recipe-app/README.md

 ## Purpose ?

-It was created for non commercial use as a second of five projects in challenge 5 projects in 5 days using React and Typescript.
-Because of family matter I had to postpone this one by one day.
+It was created for non commercial use.
 In this projects I'm using https://spoonacular.com/ API.

 ## Live version